exdata-inc/synerex_provider_proxy/README.md

 # provider_proxy
-proxy for multi languages provider
+Proxy Server for Synerex, mainly for non-go languages.

+By using proxy server, other languages may not consider about node server commands.

 # start

-run proxy on localhost before run provider
+Run proxy on localhost before run provider

-./proxy.exe
+./proxy